 Temporary Registration Permit

-For newly bought vehicles that were never registered or do not have license plates, get a TRP and bring the car to the MO license office for permanent registration.
+For newly bought vehicles that were never registered or do not have license plates, get a TRP and bring the car to the MO license office for permanent registration after shipping a car to blue springs or any other city.
 The TRP is effective for thirty days only, so you must complete your permanent registration with MO within the time period.